mdbootstrap/mdb-ui-kit/README.md

 ## Development

 We are using Grunt to automate the workflow and build process.
 Ensure you have nodejs installed and grunt-cli installed globally.
-After cloning the repo, run `npm install` to ensure you have all dev dependencies.
+After cloning the repo, run `npm install && bower install` to ensure you have all dev dependencies.

 ### Grunt